 Cabin with a volcano view

-As if we hadn’t gotten enough of an eyeful of Izalco, we spent the night at Casa Cristal (sometimes also referred to as Las Brumas after the farm the cabins are located on), which offers 12 extremely small and basic wooden cabins that go for $14 per person which is pretty hefty for such basic digs and such a dirty shared bathroom (something we’ve been told has since been addressed).
+As if we hadn’t gotten enough of an eyeful of Izalco, we spent the night at Casa Cristal (sometimes also referred to as Las Brumas after the farm the cabins are located on), which offers cabins from US$14 per person which is pretty hefty for such basic digs and such a dirty shared bathroom (something we’ve been told has since been addressed).

 Four new and very nice two-bedroom cabins are better value for larger groups.
-They’re well-built and have private modern bathrooms, a living room, ample porch, TV and kitchens which go for $60 for up to four people.
+They’re well-built and have private modern bathrooms, a living room, ample porch, TV, and kitchens which go for US$60 for up to four people.

 Local tourism projects pay Eco Experiencias US$10, a nominal sum meant merely to make it clear that the Eco Experiencias is not a charity or an NGO.
 Rodrigo then offers management and promotional assistance.
 But Eco Experiencias is not a booking agent.
 All bookings and all profits go directly to the local community tourism projects he fosters, including Casa Cristal.

 Be sure to call ahead to reserve a cabin at Casa Cristal (+ 2483 4679) and tell them if you want to eat any meals in the on-site restaurant so they can be ready for you (around US$2.50 per meal for basic fare).
 Oh, and when we were at Casa Cristal rates were per 24 hour period.
 For example, if you check in at 7 am you have to be gone by 7 am the next day.
 Hopefully they’ve stopped that policy.

 Okay, so nearby Santa Ana town wasn’t exactly “overwhelmingly” colonial as our Lonely Planet guidebook effused, but we did find some outstanding basics that made our time in town enjoyable.